AIPS NRAO AIPS HELP file for UVDIF in 31DEC26

 Use: Compares two uv data sets and prints those samples which differ

-by more than specified amounts in u, v, w, and/or flux.
-On all
+by more than specified amounts in u, v, w, and/or visibility.

-OPCODEs, the data are checked for having reasonable (and the
+On all OPCODEs, the data are checked for having reasonable (and

-same) times, antenna numbers, and weights.
-Any which don't are
+the same) times, antenna numbers, and weights.
+Any which don't

-printed.
-Flux comparisons are done on a correlator basis.
+are printed.
+Visibility comparisons are done on a correlator

-NOTE: this does require the two data sets to be substantially
+basis.
+NOTE: this does require the two data sets to be

-identical although there can be differences in which random
+substantially identical although there can be differences in

-parameters are present.
-It is useful for displaying mild
+which random parameters are present.
+It is useful for displaying

-differences such as those caused by flagging or self-cal.
-It
+mild differences such as those caused by flagging or self-cal.

 however.
 Compression may cause substantial differences in